Okta FastPass FAQ

 See Enable Okta FastPass.

-For desktop platforms, Okta FastPass is currently only supported on Windows and macOS.
+For desktop platforms, Okta FastPass is only supported on Windows and macOS.
 For mobile, Okta FastPass is available on iOS, and Android.

 When a user attempts to access an app, if the app requires device context, the Okta Sign-In Widget sends a challenge to Okta Verify.
 Okta Verify responds to the Okta Sign-In Widget with the required signals.